 Benefits are provided as shown in the Other Covered Services section of the Medical Benefit Summary and include outpatient Services at a Hospital-based Outpatient Surgical Facility or an Ambulatory Surgery Center.
 See section 5.10.1 regarding injectable or infused medications received in a Provider's office.
 Covered Services include, but are not limited to, Services for a surgical procedure, outpatient cardiac rehabilitation and regularly scheduled therapy such as dialysis, infusion (including infused medications), chemotherapy, inhalation therapy, radiation therapy, radiation oncology, and therapeutic procedures as ordered by your Qualified Practitioner.
-Some injectable and infused medications may be required to be supplied by a contracted Specialty Pharmacy.
+Some injectable medication may be required to be supplied by a contracted Specialty Pharmacy or a preferred site of care, and some infused medications may need to be administered at a location not more than 15 miles from a member's home.
 We may require that you obtain a second opinion for some procedures.
 If you do not obtain a second opinion when requested, we will not Prior Authorize the Services.
 For additional information about Prior Authorization, see section 4.4.